We all have inner conflicts.

-For example, when you give all your attention to someone else’s needs or you attempt to take on extra responsibilities eventually your body is going to have something to say about this.
+For example, when you give all your attention to someone else’s needs or you attempt to take on extra responsibilities, your body will eventually have something to say about this.

 This is because giving without taking time to receive is like telling your spirit to keep away.

 Your spirit is the part of you that illuminates your resilience, strength, and potential.

 You must exercise your ability to receive to connect with this aspect of yourself.